Abell Family String Scholarship

 - most recent high school or college transcript; and a

 - copy of your Free Application for Student Aid (FAFSA) Student Aid Report (SAR) and Expected Family Contribution (EFC) information, OR your College Scholarship Service (CSS) Profile.

 This scholarship is awarded to one student each year.
-The scholarship award amount will be $1,275.
+The scholarship award amount will be approximately $1,275.